-If you're anything like me, your grocery store trips often end with a cart full of essentials—one of which is raw ground chicken.
-It’s a versatile protein that you can use in a variety of dishes, from meat sauce to chicken sausages.
+If you're anything like me, your grocery store trips often end with a cart full of essentials—one of which is raw chicken.
+It’s a versatile protein that you can use in a variety of dishes, from meat sauce to sausages.
 But just like any raw meat, it can spoil faster than we think.
-Understanding how to tell if your raw ground chicken has gone bad is crucial for avoiding foodborne illnesses.
-Let’s dive into the best way to ensure your chicken is fresh and safe to cook.
+Understanding how to tell if your raw chicken has gone bad is crucial for avoiding foodborne illnesses.
+Let’s dive into the best way to ensure it is fresh and safe to cook.

 Jump to:

-First things first, why is it so important to know if your raw ground chicken has spoiled?
+First things first, why is it so important to know if it's spoiled?
 Consuming bad chicken is a surefire way to end up with food poisoning.
 Symptoms can range from mild stomach discomfort to more serious issues like muscle aches, e. coli infections, or even dangerous bacteria invading your immune system.
-It’s safe to say that checking your chicken’s freshness is a key step in your cooking routine.
+It’s safe to say that checking for freshness is a key step in your cooking routine.

 First Sign: Visual

 Let’s start with the easiest way to check if your chicken is still good—the visual inspection.
-Fresh raw chicken meat typically has a pink hue with a consistent white color.
-However, when raw ground chicken starts to go bad, its appearance changes.
+Fresh meat typically has a pink hue with a consistent white color.
+However, when it starts to go bad, its appearance changes.

-Texture: Fresh chicken should have a slightly sticky feel, but if it feels slimy, it’s a sign that your chicken is past its prime.
+Texture: Fresh chicken should have a slightly sticky feel, but if it feels slimy, it’s a sign that your it is past its prime.
 Slimy texture often indicates the presence of dangerous bacteria.

-Color Changes: Fresh ground chicken should be light pink.
+Color Changes: It should be light pink.
 If it starts to turn gray or develops dark spots, that’s a warning sign.
 The color change is due to the growth of bacteria and other harmful microorganisms that thrive in raw meat.

 Second Sign: Smell Test